pymc-devs/pymc-examples/examples/case_studies/Missing_Data_Imputation.myst.md

 $$ lmx = \alpha_{1} + \beta_{1}climate + \beta_{2}male $$
 $$ climate = \alpha_{0} + \beta_{0}male $$

 We can impute each of these equations in turn saving the imputed data set and feeding it forward into the next modelling exercise.
 This adds a little complexity because some of the variables will occur twice.
-Once as a predictor in our focal and onces a likelihood term in their own component model.
+Once as a predictor in our focal regression and once and as likelihood term in their own component model.

 +++